yiisoft/validator/docs/guide/built-in-rules-callback.md

 ## Shortcut for use with validator

-When used with a validator and default `Callback` rule settings, a rule declaration can be omitted, so just including a callable is sufficient.
+When used with the validator and default `Callback` rule settings, a rule declaration can be omitted, so just including a callable is sufficient.
 It will be normalized automatically before validation:

 ```php